Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Fishing, Kayaking & Winter Sports

-Kayaking and paddleboarding are popular at Emerald Lake, where you can rent gear by the hour.
-I spent a peaceful morning there gliding across glassy water, surrounded by the sound of birds and the occasional splash of fish jumping.
+Many people enjoy kayaking and paddleboarding on Emerald Lake, where you can rent gear by the hour.
+It was nice to spend a morning gliding across the glassy water with the sound of birds with fish jumping.
 The lake’s emerald-green tint is real—and stunning.

-In winter, Bromley Mountain Ski Resort is just a 25-minute drive from Dorset.
-While not as large as Killington or Stowe, Bromley has a friendly, low-key vibe and fantastic family-oriented slopes.
-Snowshoeing and cross-country skiing are also available in Merck Forest, where snow-covered trails feel like a scene from a postcard.
+During the winter, skiing at Bromley Mountain is only 25 minutes from Dorset.
+Bromley may not be quite as big as Killington or Stowe, but it has a friendly, low-key vibe and fantastic family-oriented runs.
+You can also snowshoe or cross-country ski at Merck Forest, where trails buried under snow look straight out of a postcard.

 Where to Rent Equipment

-The Mountain Goat – for hiking gear, snowshoes, and backcountry equipment.
+2. The Mountain Goat is your one-stop shop for hiking gear, snowshoes, and backcountry equipment.

 Shopping and Artisan Finds in Dorset Vermont